CS2103AUG2016-W11-C1/main/doc/DeveloperGuide.md

 <img src="images/controllerDiagram.png">
 > Figure 4: Controller Diagram

 The **ConsoleController** takes the user input and sends it to the "brain" of Linenux, the "ControlUnit" class.
-The "ControlUnit" class is in charge of retrieving the appropriate schedule from storage and passing it over to the **CommandManager" class.
-The "CommandManager" class then delegates the right command based on the user input.
+The "ControlUnit" class is in charge of retrieving the appropriate schedule from storage and passing it over to the **CommandManager** class.
+The **CommandManager** class then delegates the right command based on the user input.

 ``` java
 public CommandResult delegateCommand(String userInput) {